Curriculum Vitae

 Co-Founder and Lead Director, Portuguese Canadian History Project (2008-ongoing)

-• Co-organized and hosted a week-long summer camp for youth between the ages 14-18 with the Portuguese and Luso-Brazilian Studies Program at York University (2017).
+• Co-organized and hosted a week-long youth summer camp with the Portuguese and Luso-Brazilian Studies Program at York University (2017).

 TEACHING EXPERIENCE